Exam complaints

 The assessor(s) access the student's complaint in the Exam Complaint System.

 The assessor(s) he assessor(s), including a possible external examiner, must make an academic opinion based on the complaint.
 The statement must contain an explanation of the assessment and respond to all of the student's academic complaints.
-When the assessors have submitted their opinion, the Office for Study Programmes and Student Affairs will then make the opinion available to the student in the Exam Complaint System.
+When the assessors have submitted their opinion, the Office for Study Programmes and Student Affairs will make the opinion available to the student in the Exam Complaint System.
 The student then has the opportunity to make any further comments before a decision is made.
 This is called a hearing.
 The student has two weeks to comment on the statement from the assessor(s).

 The Office for Study Programmes and Student Affairs may choose to hear the assessor(s) again if the student's comments give rise to it, just as the assessors' further comments can be sent in hearing to the student if the assessor's comments contain new information of material importance to the decision of the case.